For those that ask “What is a biogas reactor” the definition we use is as follows:

 Biogas Reactors Are Living Organisms: Operator Responses When Biogas Output Drops

-Biogas Reactors work well most of the time when the operator uses feedstocks with which the plant operator has experience, but when new feedstocks are introduced, or even when familiar feedstocks are used, the biogas quality and/ or quantity may drop.
-It is necessary to take action when the biological process shows signs of imbalance.
+Biogas Reactors work well most of the time when the operator uses feedstocks with which the plant operator has experience.
+But when new feedstocks are introduced, or even occasionally when familiar feedstocks are used, the biogas quality and/ or quantity may drop.
+It is necessary to take prompt action when the biological process shows signs of imbalance.

-Downward drifts in biogas output, and even a collapse in the biogas produced in a biogas reactor, are often linked to the types of biomass that the plants are fed with, and unfortunately it has been found that a combination of manure and other organic waste of varying strengths and composition, can become a dangerous cocktail.
+Downward drifts in biogas output, and even a collapse in the biogas produced in a biogas reactor, are often linked to the types of biomass that the plants are fed with.

 In addition, it is important to accurately measure the different types of waste entering a biogas reactor, as well as detailed process monitoring is very important.

-Those biogas plant which are fed from feedstock produced through the operators own business activities (e.g. on-farm manure) have the best chance of ensuring consistent feedstock availability.
+Those biogas plants that are fed from feedstock produced through the operators own business activities (e.g. on-farm manure) have the best chance of ensuring consistent feedstock availability.

 To provide a service for the disposal of organic (biomass) wastes for long-term clients makes the need to accept variations in the composition, quantity and delivery frequency of the different types of waste inevitable.